arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

    ![Setting the FW path on the Labs for micropython](assets/moving_examples.png)

-With this last step, your Nano ESP32 has been setted up with the Alvik out of the box experience and is ready to be used.
+With this last step, your Nano ESP32 has been set up with the Alvik out of the box experience and is ready to be used.

 ### Updating Alvik's Body (STM32)